Ryan-L-UK/HeartOfWinter/Sources/Adventures/Adv 4.6.md

 Shelves bearing root vegetables and other foodstuffs line the walls of this unfinished cellar.
 The south wall has partially collapsed, revealing a dark, narrow tunnel.

 The smell the characters noticed above is worse here, issuing from the tunnel.
-Character who have a passive Wisdom (Perception) score of 15 or higher hear the faint sound of a woman singing farther down the tunnel.
+Characters who have a passive Wisdom (Perception) score of 15 or higher hear the faint sound of a woman singing farther down the tunnel.

 Characters who proceed 40 feet into the tunnel see a faint light emanating from around a bend.